-Council Approval: Required Activity Permitted for: J C S A
+Council Approval: Required Activity Permitted for: J C S A Not Recommended for: Daisies and Brownies

 About Backpacking

 A backpacker's primary mission is to explore on foot, while carrying all their gear in a backpack and being a good steward of the land.
 These checkpoints focus on preparing for backpacking in remote areas, but the recommendations can be used in urban areas too.